Alcohol ignition lock order

 You should ask the licensing authority in your new home location if the conditions of your NT AIL licence will be recognised there.

-To legally drive in the NT with your interstrate AIL licence, you must apply for an exemption from the requirements to hold a NT licence.
+To legally drive in the NT with your interstate AIL licence, you must apply for an exemption from the requirements to hold a NT licence.

 How to apply

-To apply for an exemption you will need to fill in the alcohol ignition lock licence form .
+To apply for an exemption, you will need to fill in the L7 Application for a NT alcohol ignition lock licence form .